jlparkI/AntPack/README.md

 Numbering antibody sequences is an important precursor for many statistical inference / machine learning applications.
 AntPack is orders of magnitude faster for numbering antibody sequences than existing tools in the literature (e.g. ANARCI, AbRSA), while providing >= reliability.
-AntPack also provides tools for merging lists of position codes and for easy extraction of specific CDRs and framework regions.
+AntPack also provides tools for merging a list of numbered sequences into an MSA and for easy extraction of specific CDRs and framework regions.

 #### V / J genes